estebanuri/facemaskdetector/README.md

-# facemaskdetector
-Face mask detection
+# Face mask recognition project
+In this repository a face mask recognition application can be found.
+Look at the Android directory for more details.